 Then we had the shortest cab ride ever.
 Even our driver was surprised to find to was literally round the corner.
 In fact the hostel backs onto the bus station and there is even a gate to it… Our driver generously reduced our price.
 The shortest taxi journey ever cost us NZ$2, we would have happily paid much more.
 We thanked him for being so decent.

-It was a good reminder to a) not just write out the address and ph number but to look at a map too and b) never enter a new city with a relaxed attitude.
+It was a good reminder to a) not just write out the address and phone number but to look at a map too and b) never enter a new city with a relaxed attitude.
 Everyone we have met so far has been so helpful and friendly so we hadn’t put our big city heads on.
 We knew that the station has a reputation for being chaotic even for locals to figure out the transport, but we didn’t expect that.

 We wondered if we had arrived in Ulan Bataar take 2 (it’s a rough city fuelled by drunkeness and violence, a man tried to punch Marie’s head off there).
 When we later spoke to someone who worked at the hostel they said the drunkeness and fighting was common but inappropriate touching was not usually an issue.

 Our room was the best we’ve had and even had the luxury of a fridge.
-After showering and putting laundry in we got into full traveller mode before heading out to see if Bishkek really is that bad.
+After showering and putting our laundry in we got into full traveller mode before heading out to see if Bishkek really is that bad.
 We decided to head to the main street so studied the map and set off.